Depth optimization of CNOT ladder circuits: Introduction

 \section{Introduction}

 Implementing quantum algorithms often requires circuits with considerable depth, especially as the complexity of the computational task increases.
 These deep circuits typically involve highly entangled states that must retain coherence for extended durations, which presents a major challenge for current quantum hardware.
-Consequently, reducing circuit depth has become a central goal in quantum algorithm design, and a substantial body of research has been dedicated to this problem.
-In particular, shallower circuits can be achieved either by optimizing the gate sequence applied to existing qubits~\cite{Bennakhi_Byrd_Franzon_IEEE_24, Grimsley_etal_NC_19, Tang_etal_PRXQ_21, Yordanov_etal_CP_21, Sim_etal_QST_21, Hu_etal_IEEE_22} or by increasing the number of qubits, which in turn often requires the use of mid-circuit measurements and classically controlled operations~\cite{Moore_Nilsson_SIAM_01, Anders_etal_PRA_10, Proctor_Andersson_Kendon_PRA_13, Proctor_Kendon_EPJ_14, Jiang_etal_SIAM_20, Quek_Kaur_Wilde_Q_24, Buhrman_etal_Q_24, Baumer_etal_PRXQ_24, Baumer_Woerner_PRR_25, Cao_Eisert_arxiv_25}.
+Consequently, reducing circuit depth has become a central goal in quantum algorithm design, and a substantial body of research has been dedicated to this problem~\cite{Bennakhi_Byrd_Franzon_IEEE_24, Grimsley_etal_NC_19, Tang_etal_PRXQ_21, Yordanov_etal_CP_21, Sim_etal_QST_21, Hu_etal_IEEE_22, Moore_Nilsson_SIAM_01, Anders_etal_PRA_10, Proctor_Andersson_Kendon_PRA_13, Proctor_Kendon_EPJ_14, Jiang_etal_SIAM_20, Buhrman_etal_Q_24, Liu_Gheorghiu_Q_22, Watts_etal_ACM_19, Quek_Kaur_Wilde_Q_24, Baumer_etal_PRXQ_24, Baumer_Woerner_PRR_25, Cao_Eisert_PRL_26}.
+In particular, shallower circuits can be achieved either by optimizing the gate sequence applied to existing qubits~\cite{Bennakhi_Byrd_Franzon_IEEE_24, Grimsley_etal_NC_19, Tang_etal_PRXQ_21, Yordanov_etal_CP_21, Sim_etal_QST_21, Hu_etal_IEEE_22} or by increasing the number of qubits, which in turn often requires the use of mid-circuit measurements and classically controlled operations~\cite{Moore_Nilsson_SIAM_01, Anders_etal_PRA_10, Proctor_Andersson_Kendon_PRA_13, Proctor_Kendon_EPJ_14, Jiang_etal_SIAM_20, Buhrman_etal_Q_24, Liu_Gheorghiu_Q_22, Watts_etal_ACM_19, Quek_Kaur_Wilde_Q_24, Baumer_etal_PRXQ_24, Baumer_Woerner_PRR_25, Cao_Eisert_PRL_26}.

-In this work, we adopt the latter approach for circuits relevant to variational quantum algorithms, and show how a unitary circuit can be replaced by a shallower non-unitary circuit that effectively induces the same transformation.
-The core idea of our method is to substitute two qubit gates with equivalent non-unitary processes that yields the same effect on the relevant qubits.
-Gate teleportation~\cite{Nielsen_Chuang_PRL_97, Gottesman_Chuang_N_99}, a well-known protocol in quantum information, is conceptually based on the same idea, as it employs extra qubits, measurements, and classically controlled operations to simulate a unitary gate.
+In this work, we adopt the latter approach for circuits consisting of controlled-NOT (CNOT) ladders, also known as CNOT staircases, i.e., sequences of consecutive CNOT gates arranged in a ladder pattern where each gate shares a qubit with the next.
+The core idea of our method is to substitute CNOT gates with equivalent non-unitary processes that yield the same effect on the register qubits.
+These non-unitary processes have the advantage of being stacked on top of each other while maintaining a shallow and constant circuit depth.

-In our analysis, we model the limited coherence of physical qubits as idling noise incurred during periods without active operations and show that this noise can be mitigated by reducing the two-qubit gate depth of the circuit.
-We also discuss the main limitation of our approach, namely its reliance on the circuit structure of the underlying unitary process.
-However, this restriction is not severe, as most variational quantum algorithms naturally conform to circuit architectures to which our method can be applied.
-As a concrete illustration, we present an example from the field of computational fluid dynamics.